 Lesperance was raised in Windsor, Ontario, within spitting distance of Detroit.
 His father, an engineer for General Motors, built an early computer system to track car parts flowing back and forth, so “I grew up at the breakfast table with cross-border issues.”
 During his college years, his dad helped him land a summer gig with Canadian customs, interrogating drivers headed in from the United States.
 Lesperance later paid his way through law school at the University of Saskatchewan by stamping passports at the Toronto airport.

-It was probably inevitable that the lawyer would one day act upon his own counsel.
-When we first spoke, in 2015, Lesperance had arranged a backup citizenship for himself, but he wouldn’t say where.
-That goose has now flown.
+It was probably inevitable that Lesperance would one day act upon his own counsel.
+When we first spoke, in 2015, the lawyer had arranged a backup citizenship for himself, but he wouldn’t say where.
+That goose has since flown.
 You can find him in sunny Portugal.